evanbbass/GameBoi/docs/DevDiaries/Week4.md

 I also added a constructor that takes in a reference to an instance of the unmanaged class in case it already exists, and a property to allow accessing the unmanaged class directly if necessary.

-This task proved tediuos, but it was much more interesting than implementing the opcodes.
+This task proved tedious, but it was much more interesting than implementing the opcodes.
 I learned a lot about C++/CLI (which, as my professor says, is basically an entirely different language than C++).
 I wouldn't use it on its own (I'd rather use C# if I'm making a .NET application), but it's ability to wrap unmanaged code is very helpful.

 ----

 And now for the fun part: actually making the debugger!

 As I said, initially this was a managed C++ project, but once I got the C++/CLI wrapper done, I decided to switch to C#, as I'm much more comfortable making forms applications in it.
 My very first pass was just getting text boxes up for each register.
 The registers are labeled as their 16-bit pairs, but each 8-bit register is its own textbox.
 I also added checkboxes for the flags.
-(I won't show the code for this as it's all boilerplate C# Windows Forms code.)
+(I won't show the code for this as its all boilerplate C# Windows Forms code.)

 Once I got that integrated with the new `GameBoyManaged` class, I added a button to advance the CPU.
 That way I could begin stepping through the code.